agoetee/alx_be_python/python_introduction/README.md

  - ( T ) is the time the money is invested for in years.

 ## 2. Calculate the Area of a Rectangle
-Objective: Use basic Python arithmetic operations and variable assignments to calculate the area of a rectangle using its length and width.
+__Objective__: Use basic Python arithmetic operations and variable assignments to calculate the area of a rectangle using its length and width.

 __Task Description__: